ve-global/phptasks/README.md

 Basic Tasks
 ===========

-This branch contains a number of tasks relating to various PHP language features.
-The aim is to get all the tests to pass by filling out the empty methods to satisfy the unit tests.
+The aim of this branch is to refactor the code to remove the huge switch statement.

 ## Getting started

-1. Run a composer install
+1. Run a composer update
 2. Run `vendor/bin/codecept run unit`
 3. Write the code and stop the tests from failing!